carlocarfora/100-days-of-code/log.md

-# 100 Days Of Code - Log
+# 100 (non-consecutive) Days Of Code - Log

+### Day 32: Feb 22, 2023
+**Today's Progress**: Back on command line rust.

+**Thoughts**: Opened some Rust code for the first time since the previous entry.
+Took a bit of thinking to start getting it again, but regular progress will be resuming on this again.

 ### Day 32: Oct 17, 2023
 **Today's Progress**: Updated render time calc to use structs and methods.